nahuelcandia/mobile-app-maker/README.md

 [http://shovelapps.org](http://shovelapps.org)

-**Shovel apps CMS** is a mobile oriented CMS that lets you create mobile apps editing the content of your app in a CMS fashion.
+**Shovel apps CMS** is a web CMS that lets you create mobile apps for Android and iOS  with full control over the UI/UX as well functionality of each platform.

-In Web Content Management Systems, the purpose of the system is to allow you to focus on the content and the final frontend is rendered by the browser.

-**Shovel apps CMS** makes it easy for you to create an Hybrid App starting from HTML templates and editing the content by yourself without the nagging of having to install an entire Phonegap environment for yourself.

-When you're done editing your app's contents, you  can **create Android binaries with one click and test it right away in your device.**

-###tl;dr.

-**Shovel apps CMS** is a CMS that compiles itself to a mobile binary
+From this Web CMS and App Maker, you are also able to update the contents of your app in realtime, creating production-ready binaries, and also publishing to AppStore and Google Play from a single place.

 ##Download